PTSSry/Website/content/en/authors/teemu-sormunen/_index.md

 ---
 # Display name
-title: "Kristofer Mäkinen"
+title: "Teemu Sormunen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- kristofer-makinen
+- teemu-sormunen

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: "Hallituksen Jäsen"
+role: "Board Member"

 # Organizations/Affiliations
 # organizations: